Joe Carstairs: 1916–1934

 Carstairs lived a colourful life.
 She usually dressed as a man; had tattooed arms; and loved machines, adventure and speed.
-Openly lesbian, she had numerous affairs with women, including Dolly Wilde—Oscar Wilde's niece and a fellow ambulance driver from Dublin with whom she had lived in Paris—and a string of actresses, most notably Greta Garbo, Tallulah Bankhead, and Marlene Dietrich.
+Openly lesbian, she had numerous affairs with women, including Dolly Wilde—Oscar Wilde's niece and a fellow ambulance driver from Dublin with whom she had lived in Paris—and a string of actresses, most notably Greta Garbo, Tallulah Bankhead and Marlene Dietrich.

 During World War I, Carstairs served in France with the American Red Cross, driving ambulances.
-After the war, she served with Britain’s Royal Army Service Corps in France, re-burying the war-dead; and in Dublin with the Women's Legion Mechanical Transport Section, which acted as transport for British officers during the Irish War of Independence.
+After the war, she served with Britain’s Royal Army Service Corps in France, reburying the war dead; and in Dublin with the Women's Legion Mechanical Transport Section, which acted as transport for British officers during the Irish War of Independence.

 Joe Carstairs married a childhood friend, the French aristocrat Count Jacques de Pret, on 7 January 1918 in Paris.
 The purpose of the marriage was simply to allow Carstairs’ access to her trust fund independently of her mother.
 The marriage was annulled immediately after her mother's death on the grounds of non-consummation.
 By means of a deed poll, she renounced her married name and resumed using the name Carstairs in February 1922.

 In 1920, with three former colleagues from the Women's Legion Mechanical Transport Section, she started the X-Garage, a car-hire and chauffeuring service that featured a women-only staff of drivers and mechanics.
 Carstairs (and her friends and lovers) lived in a flat above the garage, which was situated near Cromwell Gardens in London's fashionable South Kensington district.

 Several of the X-Garage staff had served as drivers during the war and spoke French, German, or Italian.
-The cars and drivers could be hired for long-distance trips and the business specialised in taking grieving relatives for visits to war-graves and former battlefields in France and Belgium.
+The cars and drivers could be hired for long-distance trips and the business specialised in taking grieving relatives for visits to war graves and former battlefields in France and Belgium.
 They were also hired for journeys within London and the garage had an arrangement with the Savoy Hotel to transport guests to the theatre or to shows.
-During the early-1920s, X-Garage cars were a familiar sight in London's fashionable circles.
+During the early 1920s, X-Garage cars were a familiar sight in London's fashionable circles.